Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Antigua and Barbuda have a pleasant year-round climate.
 The average daily temperature drops a few degrees in winter (December to March) from the usual high of around 81°F (27°C).
 Antigua and Barbuda are fairly dry throughout most of the year except during the rainy season (mid-September to November) when daily showers can be expected.
 Hurricane season runs from June to November and visitors are advised to keep an eye on the weather forecast during this period.

-The Eastern Caribbean Dollar (XCD) is the main form of currency in Antigua and Barbuda, and it is tied to the US Dollar (USD), with USD 1.00 equal to XCD 2.70 (long-standing, pegged rate).
+The Eastern Caribbean Dollar (XCD) is the main form of currency in Antigua and Barbuda, and it is tied to the US Dollar (USD), with $1.00 equal to XCD 2.70 (long-standing, pegged rate).
 US currency can be used nearly everywhere.
 Major currencies can be exchanged at the international banks in St John's and at many hotels.
-Credit and debit cards are widely accepted but there are not many ATMs in the area.
+Credit and debit cards are widely accepted and ATMs can be found all over Antigua.

 English is the official language, but most locals speak English patois (jargon or dialect).